The story so far

 Late 2012 Laura founded a dedicated charity to support her work – Patchworking Against Poverty.

-24 NHS staff, volunteers and 6 RAF cadets
+24 NHS staff and other volunteers and 6 RAF cadets

 Wema Clinic: Shipping container installed and fitted out ready for xray machine at clinic.
 Running water (from well), shower and indoor toilet.
 New laboratory fridge bought.